 As a rule, customers hire freelancers for specific tasks.
-Being a freelancer implies that you are a specialist in the certain field and you do not need extra training.
+Being a freelancer implies that you are a specialist in a certain field and you do not need extra training.
 In case the company has temporary budget issues, it will not have to worry about benefits payouts for freelancers.

-According to a survey made in 2014, the half of the surveyed freelancers were able to find a job within 3 days with the help of social media and networking.
+According to a survey made in 2014, half of the surveyed freelancers were able to find a job within 3 days with the help of social media and networking.
 One quarter was able to find a job within 24 hours.

 Tailor Your Resume to the Prospective Customer

-When writing a freelancer resume, you have to focus not on your school, university or usual chronological career details.
+When writing a freelancer resume, you have to focus not on your school, university, or usual chronological career details.
 The emphasis should be put on your achievements and what you can do for a potential employer.

 The Ladders conducted an interesting study.
 It shows that recruiters spend only 6 seconds looking at a resume before deciding whether it is worth their attention.
 That is why each resume should be tailored to the customer or company you want to impress.

 It is time-consuming to write a new resume for each new job.
 However, it is worth it.
 If you make your resume targeted, it will make your recruiter see only what you want him to see.
-If you create a version that corresponds the company’s needs, you will make a better impression.
+If you create a version that corresponds to the company’s needs, you will make a better impression.

 Include a Separate Section for Skills